 Examples of Thermal Control in the Medical Industry

-Imaging equipment, such as CT scanners, require extreme levels of temperature control.
+Imaging equipment, such as CT scanners, requires extreme levels of temperature control.
 The sensors and components in these systems provide better results when operating at uniform temperatures to adjacent components.
-Most sensors operate on a duty cycle as the angle and orientation with respect to the patient changes.
-In many cases, the mounting plate nor metallic heat spreader are able to maintain adequate temperature uniformity across its length.
+Most sensors operate on a duty cycle as the angle and orientation with respect to the patient.
+In many cases, the mounting plate nor the metallic heat spreader are able to maintain adequate temperature uniformity across its length.
 ACT has designed and implemented heat pipes in imaging devices to enhance thermal conductivity while passively controlling temperature across the contact surface of the sensors.
-This not only provides better cooling and consistent operating temperatures, but increases the image quality.
+This not only provides better cooling and consistent operating temperatures but increases the image quality.